Setting up a model to use an array of buses usually involves these basic tasks:

 array of buses.

-To assign bus elements within a bus signal, use the Bus Assignment block.
-The input for the Bus Assignment block must be a scalar bus signal.
+To assign bus elements within a bus, use the Bus Assignment block.
+The input for the Bus Assignment block must be a scalar bus.

 You can use a Bus Assignment block to assign or fully replace a nested bus that is an array of buses.
 To assign the data for a nested bus inside an array of buses or to make a partial assignment to certain elements with the array of buses, you can use a MATLAB Function block.